Anime is one of the best gifts Humanity has offered to Humanity. It's a fact, don't question it!

 12

-Kyuubey offers them a wish of their choice, but in return, they must become magical girls.
-Despite warnings from an experienced magical girl, the girls accept the deal—only to uncover the dark truths hidden behind their new roles.
+Kyuubey grants them a wish of their choosing, but in exchange, they must agree to become magical girls.
+Despite cautionary warnings from a seasoned magical girl, they accept—only to soon learn that their new roles come with chilling and unexpected consequences.

 ComedySlice of LifeSports